abel-sysu/en/research/index.md

 # Research Interests

-The Aquatic Biodiveristy Evolution Laboratory (ABEL) at the School of Ecology, Sun Yat-sen University is a young, vibrant lab with a broad interest of aquatic animals, biodiversity, and evolution.
-We like hanging out in the nature, getting fired up about molecular lab and codes, while contemplating the mysteries of life.
-We welcome students and scholars sharing our interests from different nations and cultural backgrounds.
-We are currently recruiting postdocs, master students and undergraduate helpers.
+We have a broad interest in the biology, biodiversity, and evolution of aquatic fauna.
+Based in Southern China, our lab has a strong focus on Indo-West Pacific fauna that is highly diverse - ecologically and phylogenetically - while also increasingly threatened due to global climate change and local development.
+We strive to unveil the fascinating biology, diversification history, and adaptive features of diverse fauna in this marine and freshwater biodiversity hotspot.
 Ongoing projects include:
 <br>
 {% include section.html %}